 What is Artificial Intelligence?

-Gartner defines artificial intelligence as the application of ‘advanced analysis and logic-based techniques, including machine learning, to interpret events, support and automate decisions, and take actions.’
-They take many different forms with some of the most prominent being machine learning, artificial neural networks and deep learning.
+Gartner defines Artificial Intelligence as ‘advanced analysis and logic-based techniques, including machine learning, to interpret events, support and automate decisions, and take actions.’

-AI for Project Management: Top 5 AI technologies
+AI for Project Management: Top 5 types of AI technologies

 1. Machine Learning